khulnasoft-lab/gopkg/docs/commands.md

     $ gopkg get github.com/Khulnasoft-lab/cookoo#^1.2.3

 The version is separated from the package name by an anchor (`#`).
-If no version or range is specified and the dependency uses Semantic Versions Glide will prompt you to ask if you want to use them.
+If no version or range is specified and the dependency uses Semantic Versions Gopkg will prompt you to ask if you want to use them.

 ## gopkg update (aliased to up)